Israel-Hamas war combat resumes in Gaza as Israelis accuse the Palestinian group of violating cease-fire

 "I still hope that it will be possible to renew the pause that was established," Guterres said on social media.
 "The return to hostilities only shows how important it is to have a true humanitarian ceasefire."

-Hamas said negotiations had taken place throughout the night in an effort to agree a third extension of the pause in fighting, and that it had made offers including returning the bodies of a mother and her two young children who had been among the hostages seized by the group during its unprecedented Oct.
+Hamas said negotiations had taken place throughout the night in an effort to extend the pause in fighting for a third time, and that it had made offers including returning the bodies of a mother and her two young children who had been among the hostages seized by the group during its unprecedented Oct.
 7 terror attack.

 "The occupation refused to deal with all these offers, because it had made a predisposed decision to resume the criminal aggression," Hamas claimed in a statement, attributing "full responsibility" for the resumption of the war to Israel and the Biden administration for its "absolute support for Israel."